 • Great exchange rates

-• Fast (same-day or next-day delivery to PH bank accounts)
+• Fast delivery — same-day or next-day to PH bank accounts

 How it works:

-• You send USD → Wise converts it → Their PH bank receives PHP directly
+You send USD → Wise converts it → Their Philippine bank receives PHP directly.

 Pro tips: